kmaterna/gnss_timeseries_viewers/README.md

 ## Dependencies and Installation
 For full functionality, this library requires the Python packages listed in requirements.txt.
 You can create a new Conda environment using requirements.txt, or you can manually ensure that you have each of those libraries installed.
-If you're manually creating the environment, don't forget the pip libraries: [Tectonic-Utils](https://github.com/kmaterna/Tectonic_Utils), and the [Earthscope CLI](https://gitlab.com/earthscope/public/earthscope-cli) for downloading Earthscope time series after 2023.
+If doing manual setup, don't forget the pip libraries: [Tectonic-Utils](https://github.com/kmaterna/Tectonic_Utils), and the [Earthscope CLI](https://gitlab.com/earthscope/public/earthscope-cli) for downloading Earthscope time series.
-For the mapping utility, I use the [pygmt](https://github.com/GenericMappingTools/pygmt) library.

-Git clone this library onto your local machine and add the parent directory storing "GNSS_TimeSeries_Viewers" on your $PYTHONPATH.
+Git clone this library onto your local machine and add the parent directory containing "GNSS_TimeSeries_Viewers" on your $PYTHONPATH.

 ## Accessing Prerequisite GNSS Data
-This library requires a local copy of GNSS time series, velocities, steps, offsets, and/or hydrological loading models from at least one GNSS database in their online-provided formats.
-Each one is slightly different.
-The file ```getting_gnss_data/metadata.txt``` describes some of how to locate and download these files.
+This library requires you to create a local copy of your desired GNSS time series, velocities, steps, offsets, and/or hydrological loading models from at least one GNSS database.
+Each GNSS data source is slightly different.
+The file ```getting_gnss_data/metadata.txt``` describes how to locate and download these files.
 Remember that Earthscope now requires a log-in and the Earthscope-CLI for wget access.

 The script ```getting_gnss_data/update_data_holdings.sh``` now automates the download of many repositories locally, which might take a few hours (and ~10Gb) if you're downloading every time series from every processing center.
-See specific scripts for individual databases.
+See specific scripts for individual databases that you might want.

 ## Configuration